 Disadvantages of Coinmama

 - No conventional trading platform/interface or trading tools such as charts.
-Users can only make simple buy orders.
+Users can only make simple buy and sell orders.
 Larger exchanges like Kraken & Bitstamp give the option of placing advanced trades via the graph interface.

 - New users are not offered a free bitcoin bonus like Coinbase’s $10 reward system.

 - Like most exchanges, due to regulations.
 Coinmama requires identification to buy.
 Some non-regulated sites allow users to purchase without ID.

 - Has no mobile application or API for developers to build third party tools.
 Other larger exchanges like Coinbase or Kraken have such functionality.

 To do a full Coinmama analysis let’s look at just how safe it is for buying and selling bitcoin.